-- An entity shall disclose the following separately for each type of hedge described in SB-FRS 39 (i.e. fair value hedges, cash flow hedges, and hedges of net investments in foreign operations): - (a) a description of each type of hedge; - (b) a description of the financial instruments designated as hedging instruments and their fair values at the reporting date; and - (c) the nature of the risks being hedged. - 23 For cash flow hedges, an entity shall disclose: - (a) the periods when the cash flows are expected to occur and when they are expected to affect profit or loss; - (b) a description of any forecast transaction for which hedge accounting had previously been used, but which is no longer expected to occur; - (c) the amount that was recognised in equity during the period; - (d) the amount that was removed from equity and included in profit or loss for the period, showing the amount included in each line item in the income statement; and - (e) the amount that was removed from equity during the period and included in the initial cost or other carrying amount of a non-financial asset or non-financial liability whose acquisition or incurrence was a hedged highly probable forecast transaction. - 24 An entity shall disclose separately:
+- An entity shall disclose the following separately for each type of hedge described in SB-FRS 39 (ie fair value hedges, cash flow hedges, and hedges of net investments in foreign operations): - (a) a description of each type of hedge; - (b) a description of the financial instruments designated as hedging instruments and their fair values at the end of the reporting period; and - (c) the nature of the risks being hedged. - For cash flow hedges, an entity shall disclose: - (a) the periods when the cash flows are expected to occur and when they are expected to affect profit or loss; - (b) a description of any forecast transaction for which hedge accounting had previously been used, but which is no longer expected to occur; - (c) the amount that was recognised in other comprehensive income during the period; - (d) the amount that was reclassified from equity to profit or loss for the period, showing the amount included in each line item in the statement of comprehensive income; and - (e) the amount that was removed from equity during the period and included in the initial cost or other carrying amount of a non-financial asset or non-financial liability whose acquisition or incurrence was a hedged highly probable forecast transaction. - 24 An entity shall disclose separately: - (a) in fair value hedges, gains or losses: - (i) on the hedging instrument; and - (ii) on the hedged item attributable to the hedged risk. - (b) the ineffectiveness recognised in profit or loss that arises from cash flow hedges.

-- (a) in fair value hedges, gains or losses: - (i) on the hedging instrument; and - (ii) on the hedged item attributable to the hedged risk. - (b) the ineffectiveness recognised in profit or loss that arises from cash flow hedges; and - (c) the ineffectiveness recognised in profit or loss that arises from hedges of net investments in foreign operations.
+(c) the ineffectiveness recognised in profit or loss that arises from hedges of net investments in foreign operations.